lopes/zola.386/README.md

 ]
 ```

 ZOLA.386 is also prepared to deal with Google Analytics, Disqus, and Twitter --[Open Graph Protocol](https://ogp.me/) is welcome.
+This theme is prepared to use the output of [Favicon Generator](https://www.favicon-generator.org/), to do so, you'll just need to download the output of that site and extract in `static/images`.

+As said, Disqus is supportted, but besides setting the username in `config.toml`, you also must to put a `disqus = true` extra option on the pages where Disqus will be enable --this gives you the freedom to enable or disable comments on certain posts.
+You can use the extra option `image` on each page, to represent that post.

 Under the `label_` variables, you can set names to better localize your site.
 A theme to provide information for its owner and SEO-friendly.

 ### Other files
 The `content\_index.md` file must be properly configured to provide better experience.
 Check out this file for more information.

+The 404 page is almost hardcoded, so you must edit it directly.

 ## License